Chapter 25 (Legion): Critical reviews

 "Chapter 25" received generally positive reviews from critics.
-The review aggregator website Rotten Tomatoes reported a 80% approval rating with an average rating of 7.8/10 for the episode, based on 5 reviews.
+The review aggregator website Rotten Tomatoes reported an 80% approval rating with an average rating of 7.8/10 for the episode, based on 5 reviews.

 Alex McLevy of The A.V.
 Club gave the episode a "B+" grade and wrote, "The rap battle between Oliver and Jerome is maybe the single silliest thing Legion has ever done.
 Sillier than a lip-synching mouse, sillier than any droll witticism or stomping on a previously enormous delusion creature or any of it.
 On an episode already experimenting with a far lighter and more playful tone than just about every episode that's preceded it, it pushed the series into a downright goofy realm.
 But circumstances aside, if you can't enjoy a ridiculous rap battle between Jemaine Clement and Jason Mantzoukas, I'm not sure I want to know you."

 Nick Harley of Den of Geek gave the episode a 2.5 star rating out of 5 wrote, "'Chapter 25' is going to make a certain type of Legion fan very happy, just not this one.
 One person's delightful experiment is another's fanciful slog.
 To each their own.
 I thought 'Chapter 24' turned the action and urgency of the season up to 11, and this episode halted that momentum dead in its tracks with a self-satisfied detour filled with metaphor and little else.
 At least like the foot looks to be back on the pedal next week."
 Kevin Lever of Tell Tale TV gave the episode a 4 star rating out of 5 and wrote, "'Chapter 25 provides Syd the answer she's been seeking this whole time.
 It does so with a fantastic hour of self-discovery told with returning characters long missed."